shree180103/Activation-steering-on-MNIST-dataset/README.md

 # Futhter experiments

 We are workinng on multi steer activation steering and aim to improve accuracy.
-Also we are investigating if thE improve in accuracy has to do with the robustness of a model or the models uncertaininty.
+Also we are investigating if the improve in accuracy has to do with the robustness of a model or the models uncertaininty.